datakaveri/iudx-catalogue-server/README.md

    `newman run <postman-collection-path> -e <postman-environment> --insecure -r htmlextra --reporter-htmlextra-export .`
 5. Reports are stored in `./target/`

+### JUnit Integration tests
+Run tests in this order for JUnit based integration tests
+1. Cleanup any previous test artifacts from the db `mvn clean test -Dtest=ServerVerticleDeboardTest`
+2. Prepare the database with items for testing
+   `mvn clean test -Dtest=ApiServerVerticlePreprareTest`
+3. Test the APIServer
+   `mvn clean test -Dtest=ApiServerVerticleTest`
+4. Repeat step 1 to clean db of all test artifacts

 ## Contributing
 We follow Git Merge based workflow